Local Routing on a Convex Polytope in R^3: Introduction

 \subsection{\bf Preliminaries}

 We denote the input convex polytope located in $\mathbb{R}^3$ by $P$.
 The boundary of $P$ (defined earlier) is denoted by $\partial P$, and the relative interior $P \backslash \partial P$ of $P$ is denoted by $rint(P)$.
-Analogously, for any line segment $\ell$, the $\ell$ excluding its endpoints is the relative interior of $\ell$, denoted by $rint(\ell)$.
-Without loss of generality, we assume each face of the input convex polytope $P$ is a triangle, and these triangles together triangulate $\partial P$.
-The set comprising vertices of $P$ is denoted by $V$, and $|V|$ is denoted by $n$.
-We call two vertices $u$ and $v$ of $P$ neighbours whenever there is an edge of $P$ joining $u$ and $v$.
-Each vertex is associated with a routing label, using which that vertex is referred to.
+Analogously, for any line segment $\ell$, $\ell$ excluding its endpoints is the relative interior of $\ell$, denoted by $rint(\ell)$.
+We assume each face of $P$ is triangulated, and these triangles together triangulate $\partial P$.
+The set comprising the vertices of $P$ is denoted by $V$, and $|V|$ is denoted by $n$.
+We say that the two vertices $u$ and $v$ of $P$ are neighbours whenever there is a triangulation edge joining them.
+Each vertex is associated with a routing label that identifies it.
 To distinguish from the vertices of $P$, every point in $\mathbb{R}^3$ that is not necessarily a vertex of $P$ is called a point, and the vertices of graphs are called nodes.

-For any point $p$ on $P$, the projection of $p$ on plane $\eta$ is a point $p'$ located on $\eta$ such that among all the line segments with one endpoint on $\eta$ and the other point being $p$, the line segment $pp'$ is the shortest.
-For any face $f$ of a convex polytope $P$, the normal $n_f$ to $f$ is a vector orthogonal to $f$, originating from any point on $f$ with $n_f \cap int(P) = \emptyset$.
-By saying a plane $h$ in $\mathbb{R}^3$ is stored in any entry of a routing table $\rho$, we mean a point $p$ located on $p$ and two non-parallel vectors located on $h$ both originated at $p$ together define $h$, and the tuple consisting of $p$ and two points respectively located on each of these vectors is stored in $\rho$.
-When a packet is at a vertex $v$ and the packet's next hop along the routing path is $w$, we say the packet is {\it forwarded} from $v$ to $w$.
-Otherwise, the packet is said to have been routed from $v$ to $w$.
+For any point $p$ on $\partial P$, the projection of $p$ on plane $\eta$ is a point $p'$ located on $\eta$ such that among all the line segments with one endpoint on $\eta$ and the other point being $p$, the line segment $pp'$ is the shortest.
+For any face $f$ of $P$, the normal $n_f$ to $f$ is a vector orthogonal to $f$, originating from any point on $f$ with $n_f \cap rint(P) = \emptyset$.
+By saying a plane $h$ in $\mathbb{R}^3$ is stored in any entry of a routing table $\rho$, we mean a point $p$ located on $\partial P$ and two non-parallel vectors located on $h$ both originated from $p$ together defining $h$, and the tuple consisting of $p$ and two points respectively located on each of these vectors is stored in $\rho$.
+When a packet is at a vertex $v$, and its next hop along the routing path is $w$, we say the packet is {\it forwarded} from $v$ to $w$.
+Otherwise, the packet is said to have been {\it routed} from $v$ to $w$.